 Ingredients

 For these vegetable enchiladas, I didn’t use many ingredients.
 If I had made my own Verde Enchilada Sauce, there would be a lot more ingredients and it would be more involved.
-Fresh tomatillos have been hard-to-find this year so jarred sauce, it is.
+Fresh tomatillos have been hard-to-find this year so jarred sauce will work as well.

 For this recipe, I’m using only: